webplatform/docs/apis/audio-video/AudioTrackList/getTrackById/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'Returns the AudioTrack object with the given identifier, or null if no track has that identifier.'
 tags:
+  - API_Object_Methods
-  0: API
+  - API
-  1: Object
-  2: Methods
-  4: Audio
+  - Audio
-  5: Video
+  - Video
 uri: apis/audio-video/AudioTrackList/getTrackById

 ---